gtuck/web3400-Course-Docs/projects/fp/description.md

 ### Display KPIs in the Dashboard

-In the HTML content section, Bulma CSS classes display KPIs in a visually appealing layout.
+Bulma CSS classes display KPIs in the HTML content section in a visually appealing layout.
 See an example finished admin_dashboard.php page at: https://garthtuck.com/web3400/fp/admin_dashboard.php
 Username: admin@admin.com and
 Password: password